wyattwestdev/Video-Duration-Mapper/README.md

 # Video Duration Mapper

-This script generates a detailed report of video durations found within a specified folder and its subdirectories.
+This script generates a detailed report of video durations found within specified directories and their subdirectories.
 The report aggregates video durations by folder, calculates total and average durations, and formats the results in an Excel file with professional formatting.

 ---

 ## Features

-- Scans a folder for video files (e.g., `.mp4`, `.mkv`, `.avi`).
+- Scans multiple directories provided by the user for video files (e.g., `.mp4`, `.mkv`, `.avi`).
 - Calculates individual, total, and average durations.
 - Allows exclusion of specific folders from the scan.
 - Supports hierarchical folder mapping up to specified levels.